Kuwait Tower [OKKK_TWR]

 Chapter 1.
 Position Overview

-Kuwait Tower (TWR) controls movement of aircraft on the runway and holding at all runway holding points.
-In addition to this the TWR Controller also has the responsibility of all aircraft within the Class D Kuwait Control Zone and shall ensure separation within the Control Zone (CTR) between IFR traffic is maintained for flights arriving and departing Kuwait.
+Kuwait Tower (Tower) controls movement of aircraft on the runway and holding at all runway holding points.
+In addition to this the Tower Controller also has the responsibility of all aircraft within the Class D Kuwait Control Zone and shall ensure separation within the Control Zone (CTR) between IFR traffic is maintained for flights arriving and departing Kuwait.
 Traffic Information is provided between IFR and VFR Flights as well as VFR to IFR Flights within the Control Zone (CTR)

 Chapter 2.
 Airspace